TiagoCreme21/Form2_TPTRABALHO/README.md

         MessageBox.Show("O escalão não se encontra de acordo com a idade do jogador!!!", "ERRO", MessageBoxButtons.OKCancel, MessageBoxIcon.Exclamation) cont1 = cont1 + 1
     End If

+   'Para guardar as Infos Todas
+   If cont1 = 0 Then
+   'Guardar as merdas todas
+   ...
+   --.
+   End If